AndreaRibuoli/RIBY/README.md

 NotImplementedError: foreign_keys is not implemented
 ```

-So we iteratively prodeed in filling the gaps.
+So we iteratively proceed in filling the gaps.

 ----